|

 -

-stocking up and chatting with the locals.
-Just carry loose
+air market for stocking up and chatting with the locals.

-change to use in the market and be careful of pick pockets.
+Just carry loose change to use in the market and be careful of

 -